c3ai-lab/zkDAI/README.md

 # zkDAI

 zkDAI is the prototype stablecoin cryptocurrency that uses so-called "zero knowledge proofs" to ensure completely anonymous transactions over the blockchain.
 When using standard cryptocurrencies, such as Bitcoin, everyone can easily determine from which address how many BTC were sent to which receiving address via the [Bitcoin Blockexplorer](https://www.blockchain.com/de/explorer).
 To encrypt these publicly visible parameters, zkDAI uses zkSNARKS (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) proofs.
 They are sent along with the transaction, being encrypted with a Sha256 hash function, to prove, via a special smart contract, that the contents of the transaction actually match the expected parameters.
 To create these proofs as well as the smart contracts we used [ZoKrates](https://zokrates.github.io), a tool specifically designed for Zero Knowledge interactions on the Ethereum blockchain.
+Since our project is not to be tested with any real money, we run all transactions through the Ropsten testnet, for which you can easily get test ETH via a so-called [faucet](https://faucet.ropsten.be/).
 More about this in our scientific paper about the project.

 ## Prerequisities